Meet the board

 Louise Surynt, Trustee

 Louise has worked voluntarily for Great Potentials for three years and joined the board at the end of 2009.
 She has spent many years helping with the set up and running her husband’s medical practice in Manurewa where many low decile families live.
-As a dedicated mother of three, she is passionate about children and believes that every child has the right to be loved, nurtured and given the right start in life.
+In 2014, Louise graduated from Bachelor of Education and is now a teacher.
+As a dedicated mother of three and an educator, she is passionate about children and believes that every child has the right to be loved, nurtured and given the right start in life.

 Dr Leeanne Mataira, Trustee